-Belts must be worn by students in grades 2-8.
+Belts must be worn by students in grades 2-7.
 They may be black, brown, navy, or khaki.
+No belt is required if there are no belt loops!

 HEAD COVERINGS

 Hats, caps, and bandanas are allowed only outside the school building.